zefinazein/data-warehouse-project-sql/README.md

-# Data Warehouse SQL Project
+# CRM-ERP Data Warehouse & Orchestration Pipeline

 Designing, orchestrating, and testing a data warehouse for a bicycle retailer, from raw CRM/ERP data to a business-ready analytics layer.